ludreinsalvador/gadgets-product-6850-model/README.md

 ---

 ## Overview
-This repository aims to predict customer purchases to increase sales revenue of a low-performing product.
+This project aims to predict customer purchases to increase sales revenue of a low-performing product.

 ---